khubaibshah/TWP/README.md

 Any information needed to set this project up has been mentioned in the 'User Documentation' file as this was used for the client to understand the website also.

+This project was created using Laravel a Php framework on October cms.

 ## Files downloads

 As this was quite a large project, the files were uploaded to a public One drive folder.
 They can be downloaded using the following link: https://onedrive.live.com/?id=528C8CFA929BC120%21119&cid=528C8CFA929BC120.